 What does that look like, practically?
 Well, the Invisible Children of today doesn’t focus on making videos or launching massive awareness campaigns.
 It even means we’re not limiting our work exclusively to LRA-affected communities.
 Today, we are intently focused on supporting and expanding nimble, community-based solutions that are making children and families safer from violence in some of our world’s most remote and isolated regions.
 These programs help protect communities from violent attacks by armed groups, recover from conflict, trauma, and exploitation, and build a thriving future that breaks cycles of violence.

 Of course, some things haven’t changed.
 Even as we’ve evolved, we continue to be guided by the same core beliefs that started it all: that our liberty is bound together, and that every life is valuable and deserves to be protected from violence.
 And we continue to be driven by our commitment to dedicated local leaders who have become close partners and dear friends.

 That commitment has always pushed us to think creatively (and get gritty when we have to!) no matter how challenging the circumstances.
-Case in point: Since 2014, as international donors have shifted their resources to other crises around the world, the number of international NGOs in LRA-affected areas of DRC dropped from 19 to three.
+Case in point: Since 2014, as international donors have shifted their resources to other crises around the world, the number of international NGOs in LRA-affected areas of DRC dropped drastically.
 We stayed.
 And we continue to work hard to keep our commitments to the safety of LRA-affected communities.

 As we move forward, we remain inspired by the courage and resilience of the central Africa community leaders who guide our work.
 We learn from them daily, and we continue to see each challenge as an invitation to think creatively and get our hands dirty.
 As always, we will stop at nothing until the most vulnerable among us have the protection from violence that they deserve and the opportunity to thrive; because our liberty is bound together.